AdamRussak/k8f/README.md

 ## prerequisite
 - for Azure: installed and logged in azure cli
-- for AWS: install AWS cli and Profiles for each Account at `~/.aws/credentials`
+- for AWS: install AWS cli and Profiles for each Account at `~/.aws/credentials`  and `~/.aws/config`
 - for GCP: Installed gcloud cli and logged in

 Supported Platform